 The University of Leeds Intercultural Ambassadors Programme is a prestigious volunteering opportunity for current Leeds home and international undergraduates, taught postgraduates, postgraduate researchers, and exchange students who will be in Leeds for both semesters.

-Intercultural Ambassadors play a key role in bringing the benefits of the University of Leeds Global Community to students and local people.
-Find out more about this prestigious programme and apply to join our team of Intercultural Ambassadors.
+The Intercultural Ambassadors volunteering programme offers you a global opportunity right here in Leeds.
+Our Intercultural Ambassadors play a key role in bringing the benefits of the University of Leeds Global Community to students and local people.
+By participating in the programme, you’ll get the chance to:

-The programme runs each year from mid-November to early May and will give you the chance to:
+The programme runs each year from November to early May.
+As part of the programme, you will:

-- run one of eight projects to make a positive impact on students and/or people in the Leeds community
+- run one of ten projects to make a positive impact on students and/or people in the Leeds community

 - develop cultural awareness, cross-cultural and employability skills